-This Bruschetta Salmon recipe is simple and delicious, with a whole salmon side cooked to perfection and topped with bruschetta, made with fresh summer tomatoes, fresh herbs, and plenty of garlic.
-Whole30, Paleo, Gluten Free!
+This Oven Roasted Bruschetta Salmon recipe is simple and delicious, with a whole salmon side cooked on a sheet pan to perfection and topped with bruschetta, made with fresh summer tomatoes, fresh herbs, and plenty of garlic.
+Best of all, it’s Whole30, Paleo, Low Carb AND Gluten Free!

 I’m so excited to be sharing this Bruschetta Salmon recipe with you!

 The oven roasted salmon is served with the freshest cherry tomato bruschetta, made from ingredients from my own backyard!

 Because if there’s one thing I love about summertime, it’s being in my garden.
 Of course, I definitely don’t love the bug bites or the sunburns, but that dirt.. well, it’s my therapy.
 There’s just something about it that puts my heart at ease.

 Most importantly, you just can’t beat the fresh produce that comes from your very own backyard.
 The tomatoes, the peppers, the herbs!
 I can’t get enough.